wandering-tales/redmine2jira/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Redmine XLS Export plugin to JIRA Importers plugin could always use more documentation, whether as part of the
+Redmine to JIRA Importers plugin could always use more documentation, whether as part of the
-official Redmine XLS Export plugin to JIRA Importers plugin docs, in docstrings, or even on the web in blog posts,
+official Redmine to JIRA Importers plugin docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback